 For if you live according to the flesh, you will die; but if by the Spirit you put to death the misdeeds of the body, you will live.
 For those who are led by the Spirit of God are the children of God.
 (Romans 8:13-14)

-After accepting Christ as our personal Savior the Holy Spirit comes to indwell us.
+After accepting Christ as our personal Savior and Lord, the Holy Spirit comes to indwell us.
 Our bodies become His temple according to (1 Corinthians 6:19-20).
-Why does God send us the Holy Spirit to indwell us in the first place?
+Why did God send us the Holy Spirit to indwell us in the first place?
 Just as Jesus came to this earth with a clear mission, so is the Holy Spirit.
 His main mission is to transform us into the likeness of Christ, the One who gave His life for us.
-His purpose in our lives is to preserve the imputed righteousness that we’ve received from Christ upon salvation.
+His purpose in our lives is to preserve the imputed holiness and righteousness that we’ve received from Christ upon salvation.

 The Role of the Holy Spirit is to Empower us to Live Holy Lives.